girochat/DataDrivenEquationDiscovery/README.md

 <img width="871" alt="ude_optimisation" src="https://github.com/user-attachments/assets/0387759a-9272-4a3f-b983-694194b6fce3">
 </p>

-The purpose is to gain insights about the signaling mechanisms in a data-driven manner while incorporating some prior knowledge about the system.
+The purpose is to gain insights about the signalling mechanisms in a data-driven manner while incorporating some prior knowledge about the system.

 ## Project Structure